e-tweedy/BikeSafePA/.ipynb_checkpoints/README-checkpoint.md

 ## Summary of machine learning model process and results

-In our development of BikeSafePA, we considered two families of classifier models: logistic regression and gradient boosted decision trees.
+In our development of BikeSaferPA, we considered two families of classifier models: logistic regression and gradient boosted decision trees.
 Models cadidates were evaluated on the ROC-AUC score, and then prediction thresholds were chosen by analyzing $F_{\beta}$ scores.

 ### Feature selection